 Yields on two-year benchmark debt rose 13 basis points, or 0.13 percentage point, to 5.94 percent, the biggest advance on a closing basis since Oct.
 8, by 12:15 p.m. in Istanbul.
 The lira weakened less than 0.1 percent against the dollar at 1.7803, paring its gain this year to 6.2 percent, the third-largest among 10 emerging markets in Europe, the Middle East and Africa.

-The central bank, led by Governor Erdem Basci, kept the bottom of its so-called rates corridor unchanged at 5 percent.
+The central bank, led by Governor Erdem Basci, kept the bottom end of its so-called rates corridor unchanged at 5 percent yesterday.
 The median estimate of seven economists surveyed by Bloomberg was for a 25 basis-point cut.
 Basci maintained the overnight lending rate at 9 percent and lowered the one-week repurchase rate by 25 basis points to 5.5 percent, in line with estimates.

-Basci implemented a rate corridor in October of last year that allows him to adjust interest rates on a daily basis.
+Basci introduced the rates band in October of last year that allows him to adjust interest rates on a daily basis.
 It was created to balance above-target inflation, slowing economic growth and high volatility of the lira.